 What Questions do I ask to make sure my Brace provider is an Orthodontist?

 You can ask about their training, experience and qualifications.
 Have they completed a full-time 3-year postgraduate training program in Orthodontics?
 Someone who has completed a short weekend course or night-time course is not a specialist Orthodontist.

 Does your brace provider offer other treatments such as fillings, crowns, extractions and dentures as well as orthodontics…?
 If so, they would be a General Dentist, as Orthodontists only provide orthodontic treatment.
-You can also check the Orthodontic Specialist Register for a list of registered specialist Orthodontists entitled to practise as Dental Specialist in Ireland.
+You can also check the Orthodontic Specialist Register for a list of registered specialist Orthodontists entitled to practise as Dental Specialists in Ireland.
 Check the Specialist Register